lsaravia/CriticalGlobalForest/Notes.md

 ---------------------
 @Klaus2011

-For the cluster size distributions in neuronal avalanches, we tested the power law model – indicative of long-range spatiotem- poral correlations – against the alternative of an exponential distribution, which would be expected from uncorrelated, random
+For the cluster size distributions in neuronal avalanches, werobust tested the power law model – indicative of long-range spatiotem- poral correlations – against the alternative of an exponential distribution, which would be expected from uncorrelated, random